A reminder of the rules and facilities on the allotment in relation to composting…

 Compost Bins

 Compost bins are located to the left as you come in through the main gate, just behind the pizza oven.
-Generally just one of the three or four bins will be in use at any time.
-Please only put organic matter from your plot which will rot down easily within six months.
+Generally just one of the three will be in use at any time.
+Please only put in organic matter from your plot.
+You can add Couch Grass, plants which form a tangled mess, or anything else that will easily rot down.
+Please make sure to remove any seed heads and no Mare’s Tail or Bindweed.

 If the bins are full you will have to dispose of the material on your plot or off site.